Basic Policy of Establishing Internal Control Systems

 A. System for ensuring that matters related to the execution of duties by directors, etc., of subsidiaries are reported to our company

-(2) The Director-in-charge shall request submission of documents, etc., from affiliated companies as necessary and keep abreast of the management status of the affiliated companies.
+(2) The director in charge shall request the submission of documents and other materials from the affiliated company as necessary and endeavor to understand the business operations of the affiliated company.

 B. Rules and other systems for managing risk of loss of subsidiaries